radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 -   Disclaimer - _Optional_ You may want to add a disclaimer at the bottom of the page to inform the guests about your company policies...
 -   CSS - The CSS tab allows you to completely customize the look of the login page to fit your company colors.

 The Presentation section allows you to organize the position of the different identity providers you might want to use on your login page.
-Simply drag and drop the different section on the page and click **Save**.
+Drag and drop the different section on the page and click **Save**.

 ### Web Portal